Kent Trading Standards Checked Scheme

 • Dedicated member webpage on www.kent.gov.uk/tschecked.

-• Regular Member Newsletter (Advice, updates, offers etc.)
+• Regular member newsletter and networking events (Advice, updates, offers etc.).

 8. Renewal of membership